ZON-Format/ZON/zon-format/README.md

 - **Repetitive values**: Uses `^` token
 - **Booleans**: `T`/`F` (1 byte vs 4-5 bytes)
 - **No quotes**: Unless value contains `,` or control chars

+## Using with LLMs

+ZON is designed to be token-efficient for LLMs.
+When feeding ZON data to an LLM, you can use this system prompt to ensure perfect understanding:

+> "Data is in ZON format.
+It is a CSV-like format where `T`/`F` are booleans and nested objects use `{key:val}` syntax."

+**Why Explicit Data?**
+ZON v1.0.1 writes every value explicitly (no "ditto" marks).
+This ensures that:
+1. **IDs are never obscured**: Unique identifiers are always present.
+2. **Context is preserved**: LLMs don't need to "look back" to resolve values.
+3. **Structure is exact**: Nested objects are kept together, preserving the exact sequence of your data.

 ## CLI Tool